seulgi2213/Profile/README.md

 # Seulgi Ko - Business/Data Analysis Portfolio

 ## About me
 Hello!
-I’m Seulgi Ko, an accounting and finance professional with experience as a consultant at a Big 4 firm in Korea.
+I’m Seulgi Ko, an accounting and finance professional with experience as a consultant at accounting Big 4's.
 I have worked with clients from various industries, including large banks, cryto, electronics, and e-commerce, providing insights and solutions tailored to their unique needs.
 Leveraging this business knowledge alongside technical skills from my MS in Business Analytics at George Washington University, I am equipped to drive data-driven solutions in finance/accounting and analytics.

 On this dashboard, you will be able to explore projects and coursework that showcase my expertise in machine learning, SQL, and Python.